-an identifiable unit of information in a dataset with only thematic attribute properties [S-100 3-5.1.2 (adapted)].
+an identifiable unit of information in a dataset with only thematic attribute properties [S-100 3-5.1.2 (adapted)]

-EXAMPLE An information type might be a used to carry a Chart Note.
+EXAMPLE: An information type might be a used to carry a Chart Note.

 NOTE Information types can also be associated with each other.
 This could be done where there is further supplementary information that is relevant to the information type or where there is a need to translate the information.
 For example, a primary information object carrying a Chart Note may contain text in English and an associated supplementary information object may carry the same text in German.